twidi/streamdeckfs/README.md

 Images are great to have keys with meaning, but having a way to display text can be helpful, to add a visible title on the key or present some information.

 Texts are not defined like image layers and drawings but on their own.
 The most basic text is `TEXT;text=foo`.
 It will write "foo" above all image layers (if any) in white color in the top left corner.
+Or it can simlpy be `TEXT` without the `text` configuration option, in which case the text will be read from the file content

-But like layers, you can either have one text line or many, using the `line=XX` configuration option (same as the `layer=XX` configuration option of images/drawings).
+Like layers, you can either have one text line or many, using the `line=XX` configuration option (same as the `layer=XX` configuration option of images/drawings).

 "Lines" of texts can have different configuration options and will be written on top of each other in their numerical order.
 Note that all `IMAGE` layers will be drawn BEFORE the text lines.